clehner/sylpheed-imap-notify/README.md

 # Why a plugin

 The LibSylph IMAP4 client implementation is synchronous.
-When IMAP NOTIFY is used, notifications could arrive at any time.
-This would interfere with LibSylph's IMAP code and would require significant changes.
+When IMAP NOTIFY/IDLE is used, notifications could arrive at any time.
+This would require significant changes to LibSylph's IMAP code.
 This plugin uses a workaround of having a second IMAP session for the asynchronous events, so that the core IMAP code is left untouched.